Thousands across the globe #ShowUpForShabbat to honor Squirrel Hill victims

 In the days since the shooting, Pittsburgh residents have marched, prayed and sang with their Jewish neighbors to show their support.
 Thousands attended services across the city on Friday and Saturday to stand against the anti-Semitic attack.

-Joanne Rogers, the wife of Fred Rogers of PBS’s“Mister Rogers” fame, attended and spoke about the tragedy during Friday night services in Squirrel Hill, where the couple raised their two children.
+Joanne Rogers, the wife of Fred Rogers, who created PBS’s“Mister Rogers," attended and spoke about the tragedy during Friday night services in Squirrel Hill, where the couple raised their two children.

 It was an impromptu moment led by Rabbi Chuck Diamond, who served this congregation for seven years.